Zod (DC Extended Universe): Man of Steel (2013)

 Back on the ship, Jax-Ur tells Zod that Jor-El infused the genetic codex to Clark's DNA after examining his blood, and also tells him that with the genetic information, Clark is not needed alive to create new Kryptonians.
 Zod deploys the World Engine from the ship and it lands in the Indian Ocean.
-When the ship enters Earth and arrives above Metropolis, it begins firing a beam through the planet towards the World Engine, beginning the terraforming which severely damages the city.
+When the ship enters Earth and arrives above Metropolis, it begins firing a beam through the planet towards the World Engine, beginning the xenoforming which severely damages the city.
 Zod heads to the Arctic to take the scout ship which contains a Genesis chamber.
 Jor-El's hologram speaks with Zod and attempts to convince him to abort the mission, but the latter refuses, deleting the AI and taking the ship to Metropolis.
 Zod attempts to destroy a U.S. Air Force aircraft aiming to attack the Black Zero, but Clark, now calling himself "Superman" and having destroyed the World Engine, infiltrates the scout ship and crashes it.
 This allows the American plane to crash into the Black Zero with the activated Phantom Drive of Clark's pod, which creates a singularity that sucks Zod's troops back to the Phantom Zone.
 With the ship destroyed and Krypton's only hope of revival gone, the now insane Zod vows to destroy the Earth and its inhabitants out of revenge, gaining the ability to fly after honing his senses.
 The two Kryptonians engage in a lengthy battle across Metropolis, causing more destruction, with Clark eventually gaining the upper hand, but when Zod attacks a cornered family in a train station with his heat vision and refuses to back down, Clark reluctantly kills Zod—the only other remaining Kryptonian—by snapping his neck.